treee111/wahooMapsCreator/docs/FAQ.md

 ### Are there already generated maps available for download?
 On this OneDrive, you'll find already generated maps for download: http://wahoomaps.higli.de/ .

 The content of these maps are slightly different from what you create with the default settings of wahooMapsCreator.
-Other than that this might be a good starting point to tryout and get them on your device.
-By customizing the settings you can then create your individual maps with wahooMapsCreator.
+Other than that this might be a good starting point to tryout and get them on your device and see what can be achieved.

+By customizing the wahooMapsCreator settings and configuration you can than create your individual maps with wahooMapsCreator.

-Base map tiles could also be downloaded from Wahoo update server (url: https://cdn.wahooligan.com/wahoo-maps/{version}/tiles/{zoom}/{x}/{y}.map.lzma; latest map version = 12, zoom level =8, x, y = map tile index/coordinates) but these might be outdated.
+Base map tiles could also be downloaded from Wahoo update server (url: https://cdn.wahooligan.com/wahoo-maps/{version}/tiles/{zoom}/{x}/{y}.map.lzma; latest map version = 12, zoom level =8, x, y = map tile index/coordinates) but these are relatively old.

 ### Are there already generated routing tiles available for download?
-Routing tiles can be downloaded from http://wahoomaps.higli.de/ .
+Current routing tiles can be downloaded from http://wahoomaps.higli.de/.
 Download the <country>-routing.zip file for the countries of your choice and copy the content under the `maps/routing` directory on your wahoo device.

-Rouging tiles could also be downloaded from Wahoo update server, see [documentation](./HOWTO_ADD_ROUTING_TILES_MANUALLY.MD#option-c-download-from-wahoo-update-server) but these might be outdated.
+Routing tiles could also be downloaded from Wahoo update server, see [documentation](./HOWTO_ADD_ROUTING_TILES_MANUALLY.MD#option-c-download-from-wahoo-update-server) but these are relatively old.

 Examplary the germany routing tiles would be stored in `maps/routing/2/000/...`.
 More details can be accessed [here](./HOWTO_ADD_ROUTING_TILES_MANUALLY.MD#directory-hierarchy-in-wahoo-elelmnt-roam-device)